 I speak openly about all aspects of my writing life, from the process to the publishing journey.
-What I want to share here is the extent to which I trust an intentional practice of playful writing exercises for my career.
+What I want to share here is the extent to which I believe in a deliberate practice of playful writing exercises for my career.

 Playful is not what I had a foot in the door.
 I wrote my first two books in an old-fashioned way, which can best be described by interpreting the old saying of the Fowler gene, you know?

-I stared at a blank screen until the blood droplets formed on my forehead.
+I stared at a blank screen until beads of blood formed on my forehead.

 Daughter of Smoke & Bone was auctioned (to another major publisher 5) for a jumping and slowing amount.
 House money.
 Life-changing money.
 I learned that journalists are one thing that publishers have, and so do marketing departments.
 Who knew?!
 Within a year, all my writer dreams came true, along with others I didn’t know to dream.
-Themed launch parties, book tours in several countries, media, foreign editions, fan art, works.
-A little later, tattoos, pets, and babies of readers named after characters appeared, bestsellers, international book festivals, deluxe special editions, etc.
+The themed launch parties, book tours in several countries, media, foreign editions, fan art, works.
+A little later, tattoos, pets, and babies of readers named after characters appeared, bestseller lists, international book festivals, deluxe special editions, etc.

 (This is part of my foreign edition collection.)